MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: MedPT

 \subsubsection{Column-Specific Curation}

-To ensure the quality and suitability of the corpus for question-answering tasks, we implemented a multi-stage, column-specific curation protocol through all features of our dataset (\textit{Question}, \textit{Answer} \textit{Question Topic} and \textit{Profession}).
+To ensure the quality and suitability of the corpus for question-answering tasks, we implemented a multi-stage, column-specific curation protocol through all features of our dataset (\textit{Question}, \textit{Answer} \textit{Condition} and \textit{Medical Specialty}).
 This protocol combined quantitative analysis with qualitative manual inspection.
-We first analyzed token distributions such as mean, standard deviation (SD) and range, to identify statistical outliers, which were then manually reviewed to confirm their nature.
+We first analyzed token distributions such as mean, standard deviation (SD) and range to identify statistical outliers, which were then manually reviewed to confirm their nature.
 Based on this hybrid analysis, we applied targeted procedures, including the removal of malformed or uninformative entries and the contextual enrichment of incomplete questions, as detailed below.

 \paragraph{Question.} The \textit{Question} column exhibited high linguistic diversity (mean 42.5, SD 31.0), with token counts ranging from 3 to 801.
 Our qualitative inspection confirmed that the longest entries were valid, complex patient narratives.
 Conversely, the shortest entries (3–9 tokens) were typically found to be context-dependent (e.g., "What is the treatment?"), lacking sufficient information to be standalone queries.
-To address this ambiguity without data loss, we implemented a contextual enrichment procedure: the corresponding \textit{Question Topic} was prepended to each of these 7,178 incomplete queries.
+To address this ambiguity without data loss, we implemented a contextual enrichment procedure: the corresponding \textit{Condition} was prepended to each of these 7,178 incomplete queries.
 This process rendered each question self-contained and preserved a significant portion of the dataset that would have otherwise been discarded.

 \paragraph{Answer.} The \textit{Answer} column exhibited even greater variability (mean 96.5, SD 75.0), with token counts spanning from 0 to 2,984.
 To ensure the corpus contained only direct, high-quality responses, a qualitative review of these extremes was performed.
 This analysis revealed two distinct types of low-utility data: answers with fewer than 10 tokens were found to be uninformative (e.g., "Consult a specialist"), while those exceeding 1,000 tokens, though medically valid, were typically generic informational articles rather than specific replies to the patient's query.
 To optimize the dataset for direct question-answering tasks, we established a valid token range of 10–1,000.
 Applying this filter removed 8,359 samples, significantly improving the signal-to-noise ratio and focus of the final corpus.